dynatrace-extensions/oci-log-ingestion/README.md

 This OCI function was created to work alongside the Oracle Cloud Infrastructure extension found on the Dynatrace Hub.

 ### Getting Started
-**Note:** These actions must be done by a OCI tenancy administrator using the Oracle Cloud Shell or editor.
+**Note:** These actions must be done by a OCI tenancy administrator using the Oracle Cloud Shell or Oracle Code Editor.

 **OCI logs**
 1. Login to the OCI portal and search for *Log Groups*